 You'll look for the graves of Antoine Bourdelle (Div15), Constantin Brancusi (Div18), Jules Dalou (Div4) (Le Triomphe de la République on Place de la Nation), Antoine Etex (Div7) (La Resistance and La Paix high-reliefs on Arc de Triomphe) or François Rude (Div1) (La Marseillaise high-relief on the Arc de Triomphe).

-His grave is dominated by a red porphyry obelisk topped with a bronze statue of an angel soaring into the sky.
+A red porphyry obelisk topped with a bronze statue of an angel soaring into the sky marks his grave.

 Cesar Baldaccini, simply known as César, was a leading artist in welded-metal sculpture.